selenaachu/selenaachu/README.md

-## Hello World, my name is Selena 👋
+# Hello World, my name is Selena 👋

-## About Me
+## :ribbon: About Me
-- 🎓 I have a BA from McGill University with a double major in Computer Science and Psychology
+🎓 I have a BA from McGill University with a double major in Computer Science and Psychology <br />
-- 👨‍💻 I am currently working on building my own website using YouTube videos and online resources!
+👨‍💻 I am currently working on building my own website using YouTube videos and online resources! <br />
-- 🏂 Outside of tech, I enjoy snowboarding, reading, and hanging out with my friends!
+🏂 Outside of tech, I enjoy snowboarding, reading, and hanging out with my friends!
 As of lately, I've been (unsuccessfully) trying to pick up the guitar.

-## Skills

-## Work Experience
+## :hammer_and_wrench: Languages
+  - Python
+  - Java
+  - C
+  - Bash
+  - R
+  - OCaml

-## Achievments
+## :medal_sports: Achievments

+## 📞 Contact Me

 <!--
 **selenaachu/selenaachu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.